Hennebont: Handball

 Hennebont Lochrist Handball will play in the National 1 Men's division (3rd division) from the 2022/23 season, following the first place obtained during the 2021/22 season in the National 2 division, after having won its last championship game against Cherbourg, and finishing undefeated at home during this season.
 The flagship team plays in Kerlano but will move to Inzinzac-Lochrist, within a new sports complex on the site of Mané-Braz, in order to be able to accommodate more spectators, in 2024.

 Chess

-L'Echiquier Hennebontais plays in Division 1, after having played in National 4.
+L'Échiquier Hennebontais plays in Division 1, after having played in National 4.
 The club also trains young people (girls and boys) in their learning of the discipline, and also has a team present in D2 Jeunes.
 At the approach of the end of the year celebrations, the club also organizes a Christmas tournament, in fast configuration (7 rounds of 15 minutes per player), 2 tournaments are organized in reality: one for the young people and a second one for the adults and the experienced young people.